threadkind/GWGND02-Memory-Game/README.md

 ## Dependancies
 This game is written in HTML, CSS & Javascript.
-No additional libraries/frameworks/templates were used in its creation.
+No additional libraries/frameworks were used in its creation.

 The game uses [Google Font: Titan One](https://fonts.google.com/specimen/Titan+One).

+[Autoprefixer](https://autoprefixer.github.io/) was used to add prefixes to the CSS.

 All images used in the game were created by the author.